 About the Author

 Bill Tarr is one of the most iconic persons in the magic industry.
-A magician who specializes in fooling his audience through his fast hands, Bill did his first tricks when he was only nine years old.
-During his youth, he practiced with card magic and eventually moved into manipulating objects from cigarettes to billiard balls.
+Bill did his first tricks when he was only nine years old, a magician who specializes in fooling his audience through his fast hands.
+He practiced with card magic during his youth and eventually moved into manipulating objects from cigarettes to billiard balls.

-Aside from being a magician, Tarr was also a great sculptor and has created some of the largest sculptures in the US including the Morningside Heights, Martin Luther King Jr. Memorial and a dozen other works in New York City.
+Aside from being a magician, Tarr was also a great sculptor and has created some of the US’s largest sculptures, including the Morningside Heights, Martin Luther King Jr. Memorial, and a dozen other works in New York City.

-Using a learn-by-picture guideline, Tarr demonstrates some of the classic sleights that you probably seen a professional magician do.
-With the help of illustrator Barry Roos, the instructions were beautifully conceived on pictures and diagrams which the reader can easily follow.
+Using a learn-by-picture guideline, Tarr demonstrates some of the classic sleights that you probably have seen a professional magician do.
+With illustrator Barry Roos’s help, the instructions were beautifully conceived on pictures and diagrams, which the reader can easily follow.

 Among the tricks that the author has touched on are: